 On this episode of The Life Coach School, we take a look at the importance of discipline in different aspects of our lives and how by practicing it, we can achieve freedom.
 Tune in for a healthy dose of motivation as well as some game-changing tips to start building your willpower and to achieve the freedom in your life that you deserve.
 This episode will blow your mind.

 Grab your copy of our new Wisdom From The Life Coach School Podcast book.
 It covers a decade worth of research, on life-changing topics from the podcast, distilled into only 200 pages.
 It's the truest shortcut to self-development we have ever created!

 - How and why discipline gives us freedom.

-- How to get an increased amount of discipline in your life.
+- How to develop self discipline in your life.

 - How our willpower works.

 - How discipline in one area of your life affects other areas.

 - How to develop good habits of self discipline.

 Welcome to the Life Coach School podcast where it's all about real clients, real problems, and real coaching.
 And now, your host, Master